sabihoshi/GenshinLyreMidiPlayer/README.md

-# Genshin Wingsong Lyre Midi Player
+# Genshin Windsong Lyre Midi Player

 A MIDI to key player made using C# and WPF using Windows Fluent design.